rdfostrich/article-jws2018-ostrich/content/querying.md

 ## Querying
 {:#querying}

+<div style="color: red">Miel: choose a consistent style for referring to lines .
+Or you use them as subjects at the start of a paragraph (active sentence) and between brackets later, or always between brackets.
+Never 'i.e., line x,' though.
+I've rewritten some stuff here and there, but I think you should have a look at it first.</div>

 In this section, we introduce algorithms for performing VM, DM and VQ triple pattern queries based on the storage structure introduced in [](#storage).
 Each of these querying algorithms is based on result streams, enabling efficient offsets and limits.